datacamp-content-public/courses-r-from-scratch/chapter2.md

 To get help for a function, go to the R Console window, and type `?` followed by the function name.
 For example, try typing `?str` and pressing Enter.
-You should see the help for the `str` function appear.
+You should see the help for the `str` function appear in a new tab, in the window to the right.

+Click on the `SCRIPT.R` tab to get back the tab where you enter your code.

 As you will see from the help, `str` shows the "structure" of an R "object" - such as a data frame.